 Hide rugs are such a stylish and elegant option from our rug guide that we thought they deserved their own dedicated post!
 Why?
 Cowhide rugs are no longer just for the southern states who deck their homes head to toe with our Rustic Lodge and French Country collection.
 City chic businesswoman?
-Hide rug.
+Hide rugs.
 Stylish suburban soccer mom?
-Hide rug.
+Hide rugs.
 Coastal beach girl?
-Hide rug.
-Mud-loving Texan vaquera with a passion for interior design? …well yes, it’s still a hide rug.
+Hide rugs.
+Mud-loving Texan vaquera with a passion for interior design? …well yes, it’s still hide rugs.
 The hide rug is the perfect piece for creating a naturally inviting home without sacrificing design.
 Here are a few reasons why the Kuotes is so enamored.

 A cowhide rug can be an unexpected touch in a neutral room.
 Neutral on neutral is one of our favorite looks.
 It creates an incredibly warm and welcoming environment that’s clean and refreshing.
 Note how modern and bright the rooms above and below appear.
-Hide rugs do not have to be rustic and masculine and dark (although they very well can be); light and feminine designs can often be perfected with a hide rug accent as well.
+Hide rugs do not have to be rustic and masculine and dark (although they very well can be); light and feminine designs can often be perfected with hide rugs as an accent as well.

-You may adore the looks above like we do, but what if you want something a little more vibrant to show your colorful and playful side?
+You may adore these hide rugs like we do, but what if you want something a little more vibrant to show your colorful and playful side?
 Cowhide rugs are still an option.
 You could go with a faux patterned hide, like zebra or leopard, to have a more youthful and eclectic flair while maintaining a dignified style.
 Hide rugs can also be dyed to add a pop of color to a more neutral design.

 Of course, if a more traditional rustic vibe is what you’re going for, there’s no problem in going back to the countryside roots that started this design trend.
-Just make sure to brighten up your space with a few modern elements (like the faux white throws and modern dining chairs below) to ensure your space doesn’t look dated.
+Just make sure to brighten up your space with a few modern elements (like faux white throws and modern dining chairs) to ensure your space doesn’t look dated.